 Insurance Deductibles Not Available via API

-Curve does not currently provide deductible data through its API.
+Curve does not currently provide remaining benefits data through its API.

 What this means:

-Deductibles will still be managed and viewed in Curve.
+Remaining benefits will continue to be managed and viewed directly within Curve.

 Payment Method Details Not Included